JoergStrebel/VirtualZoo/computer_consciousness.md

 Modern large language models (e.g. ChatGPT) have a very good command of natural language, but they are only grounded in reality as much as their symbolic (textual) input data is grounded there.

 In my opinion, a different approach is needed for an AI that is truly embedded in our human reality.
 As our engineering knowledge is not sophisticated enough to directly program it, our best hope is to expose a generic organism  with learning capabilities to the world and hope that it learns to survive there, and thereby becoming smart (i.e. it will develop concepts that can be mapped to concepts used by humans and it will make use of these concepts to decide in its best interest).

+### Appendix
+#### Ideas for later phases
+World simulation:
+- Day-night rhythm
+- Predators

+Organism:
+  - Pressure: it can sense force vectors that are applied to its body (also important for collision detection)